einaralex/ts-styled-library/README.md

 Now navigate into the host project and run `yarn link react`

-Read in detailed description here: https://dev.to/yvonnickfrin/how-to-handle-peer-dependencies-when-developing-modules-18fa
+Read a detailed description here: https://dev.to/yvonnickfrin/how-to-handle-peer-dependencies-when-developing-modules-18fa